withastro/astro/packages/integrations/image/README.md

 ### Local images

-Image files in your project's `src` directory can be imported in frontmatter and passed directly to the `<Image />` component.
+Image files in your project's `src/` directory can be imported in frontmatter and passed directly to the `<Image />` component as the `src=` attribute value. `alt` is also required.

 All other properties are optional and will default to the original image file's properties if not provided.

 ```astro
 ---